https://switchbc.ca/wp-content/uploads/2023/01/PVPC-header2-new-crop.jpeg

 • Healthcare scenarios relevant for today.

-• Knowledge checks, myth-busting activities, and reflection exercises.
+• Includes knowledge checks and reflection exercises.

 Refreshed PVPC eLearning Course Journey